Acuzle/acutils/doc/handler.md

 ----------
 - trainpath (str): Absolute path to the destination files train directory.
 - valpath (str): Absolute path to the destination files val directory.
 - tdata (dict<str,str>): Train dictionary with filename as key and label as value.
 - vdata (dict<str,str>): Val dictionary with filename as key and label as value.
-- func=None (function): Treatment that will be applied on each source file it needs an absolute path to the source file "src" and absolute absolute path to destination files directory "dstdir" if None, source files will be copied to the destination directory in acutils, any function prefixed with "tmnt" is usable.
+- func=None (function): Treatment that will be applied on each source file it needs an absolute path to the source file "src" and absolute absolute path to destination files directory "dstdir" in acutils,any function prefixed with "tmnt" is usable.
 - empty_dir=True (bool): If True, reset destination directories and fill it with unique labels as subdirectories if defined.
 - **kwargs: Arguments to pass to the "func" function.

 RETURNS